optimal risky portfolio

 In summary, your objective is to maximize the Sharpe ratio by changing the investment weights of the assets you are examining with the constraint that investment weights add up to 100%.

-According to modern portfolio theory, investors engage in mean-variance optimization to find the efficient frontier.
-The portfolios that lie on the efficient frontier offer the best risk-return tradeoff in the market.
-In this post, we have shown that when there is a risk-free asset in the market, there is a unique optimal risky portfolio.
+In this lesson, we have shown that when there is a risk-free asset in the market, there is a unique optimal risky portfolio.
 Then, investors’ remaining task is to simply decide how to split their funds between the risk-free asset and the optimal risky portfolio.
-Their decision will be driven by their risk preferences such that more (less) risk-averse investors would invest a lower (higher) proportion of their money in the optimal risky portfolio.
+Their decision will be driven by their risk preferences such that more (less) risk-averse investors would invest a higher (lower) proportion of their money in the risk-free asset.

 What is next?